 Science, technology, engineering and mathematics (STEM) are disciplines at the core of our industrial world.
 90% of future jobs will have an engineering and technology component.

 At Alton we invest heavily in resources, people and programmes to bring the STEM agenda to life and support our pupils to grasp the opportunities these programmes afford.
-Our programmes are cross curricular and target both Prep and Senior school.
+Our programmes are cross-curricular and target both Prep and Senior schools.

 Children from Year 3 upwards are exposed to science and technology, with stereotypes dispelled before they have formed.
 Our pre-prep students were featured in the Women’s Engineering Society’s Journal as their youngest engineers – they were designing and building chairs for Goldilocks and the Three Bears!
 The older students also serve as powerful role models for the younger students, sharing their experiences with them, and supporting them in their own activities.

-In Years 5 to 7, we have weekly hands-on challenge activities to encourage creativity and innovation through problem-solving.
-These are project based for Year 7.
+In Years 5 to 7, we have weekly hands-on challenging activities to encourage creativity and innovation through problem-solving.
+These are project-based for Year 7.
 Activities involve learning the skills of engineering – using computing, electronics, design, technology, science and maths – but are cross-curricular in nature and draw in all subject areas and different staff over time.
-We involve business partners where possible to help set genuine challenges and provide real-world context.
+We involve business partners where possible to help set genuine challenges and provide a real-world context.
 We also welcome support from parents with relevant expertise.
-Understanding how learning can be applied in the real world is motivational and inspires pupils about future careers.
+Understanding how learning can be applied in the real world is motivational and inspires pupils looking at future careers.

 Underpinning the STEM agenda, are the Mathematics, Science and ICT Departments.
 The Mathematics team instills self-confidence and a passion for mathematics in students through an individualised yet rigorous curriculum that is strongly predicated on real-world applications.
-Teaching is in divisions based on ability.
+Teaching takes place in divisions based on ability.

 Computer Science covers the basics of understanding e-safety and pc skills, through to coding, design, computational thinking, cyber security and programming projects.